shabola92/Ens-Raffles/README.md

-🎟️ ENS Lottery DApp on Arbitrum 🎟️
+🎟️ ENS Raffles DApp on Arbitrum 🎟️

-Welcome to the ENS Lottery DApp powered by the Arbitrum Layer 2 scaling solution.
+Welcome to the ENS Raffles DApp powered by the Arbitrum Layer 2 scaling solution.
 Join the excitement and get a chance to win unique Ethereum Name Service (ENS) domains!

 Features: